hyopjs/hyop/README.md

 ## How does hyop compare with other Hypermedia libraries such as HTMX?

 Hyop supports the programmer to create hypermedia operations as javascript functions.
-It simply maps the hyop attribute with the hyop function.
-The programmer is responsible for defining & implementing the hyop...having full access to the [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API).
+The hyop attribute maps to the hyop function.
+The programmer defines & implements the hyop.
+With full access to the [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API).
 Small builds with minimal bloat are possible.
 Starting at `61 B` with `hyop`, you only need to bundle the code that you actually use.

-Other hypermedia libraries are impressive, but they ultimately have to support a full api.
-Some of these libraries have taken steps to support tree-shaking...but there is a minimal core to support the hypermedia api.
+Other hypermedia libraries are impressive.
+Yet they have to support a full api.
+Some of these libraries have taken steps to support tree-shaking.
+Yet even with treeshaking, a minimal core has to support the hypermedia api.
 These core libraries add > 1 kb of browser bundle.
 HTMX adds > 13 kb.
 These hypermedia apis support a subset of Javascript + the Web APIs.

-Hyop gives the programmer full access to Javascript & the Web APIs while providing an abstraction to bind server side rendered HTML with the hydrated hypermedia operation (hyop) at a much smaller size (~200x).
+Hyop gives the programmer full access to Javascript & the Web APIs.
+And binds SSR HTML with the hydrated hypermedia operation (hyop) at a much smaller size (~200x).

 ## How does hyop fit into a reactive stack?

-Hyop can be used with reactive libraries such as [rmemo (reactive memo)](https://github.com/ctx-core/rmemo) & [relementjs (html builder)](https://github.com/relementjs/relementjs). rmemo by itself adds ~372 B to ~589 B<sup><a href="#note-on-app-payload-size-vs-standalone-library-payload-size">[1]</a></sup> to payload. hyop + relementjs + rmemo adds ~818 B<sup><a href="#note-on-app-payload-size-vs-standalone-library-payload-size">[1]</a></sup> to the payload.
+Hyop is useful with reactive libraries.
+Including [rmemo (reactive memo)](https://github.com/ctx-core/rmemo) & [relementjs (html builder)](https://github.com/relementjs/relementjs). rmemo by itself adds ~372 B to ~589 B<sup><a href="#note-on-app-payload-size-vs-standalone-library-payload-size">[1]</a></sup> to payload. hyop + relementjs + rmemo adds ~818 B<sup><a href="#note-on-app-payload-size-vs-standalone-library-payload-size">[1]</a></sup> to the payload.

 ## What about Locality of Behavior?

 Carson Gross, creator of [HTMX](https://github.com/bigskysoftware/htmx), points out that [Locality of Behavior (LoB)](https://htmx.org/essays/locality-of-behaviour/) makes a codebase more maintainable.
 LoB is a valid trade-off with [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) & [Don't Repeat Yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

-Hyop has 1 level of indirection compared to a powerful (& larger) Hypermedia library such as HTMX.
+Hyop has 1 level of indirection.
+To the hyop implementation function.
+Compared to embedding the hypermedia steps in HTMX.
 What is the impact & can we mitigate the loss of LoB?

-It turns out that the LoB can be mitigated while keeping Separation of Concerns.
-If you use an editor that supports multiple panes, you can load the hyop function a separate pane beside the server render logic.
-In addition, JSDOC provides `@see`, which can be used to link the SSR hyop attribute to the hyop function.
+It turns out that keeping LoB with Separation of Concerns is possible!
+A multi-pane editor can load the hyop function a separate pane beside the server render logic.
+JSDOC's `@see`, can link the SSR hyop attribute to the hyop browser function.

 In this [relementjs](https://github.com/relementjs/relementjs) example: